dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Intro.DatabaseNotes.md

 # Release Notes for Splice Machine

-Welcome to the {{splvar_basic_SpliceReleaseVersion}} release of Splice Machine, originally released  {{splvar_basic_CustDocReleaseDate}}.
+Welcome to the {{splvar_basic_SpliceReleaseVersion}} Release of Splice Machine, originally released  {{splvar_basic_CustDocReleaseDate}}.
 The release notes for our database are presented in these topics:

 * <a href="releasenotes_newfeatures.html">New Features and Changes</a>
 * <a href="releasenotes_improvements.html">Improvements</a>
 * <a href="releasenotes_bugfixes.html">Issues Fixed</a>
 * <a href="releasenotes_workarounds.html">Limitations and Workarounds</a>

-Each of the above topics contains the release notes for the initial release, along with links to release notes for incremental (patch) versions that have been released since then.
+Each of the above topics contains the release notes for the initial Release, along with links to release notes for incremental (patch) versions that have been released since then.

 Most of the features incorporated into the release 2.7 of Splice Machine have also been backported into version 2.5.1.
 The documentation and release notes for v2.5.1 are found here: <a href="https://doc.splicemachine.com/2.5.1" target="_blank">https://doc.splicemachine.com/2.5.1
 {: .noteIcon}